Brain Stimulation Therapy

 SNT, or SAINT, TMS

 If you suffer from major depressive disorder (MDD), you may benefit from SNT TMS (formerly known as SAINT TMS).
-MUSC Health is the first in the country to commercially launch this innovative, and FDA approved, approach in delivering TMS for depression.
+MUSC Health is the first on the East Coast to commercially launch this innovative, and FDA approved, approach in delivering TMS for depression.
 SNT TMS has nearly an 80% remission rate.

 SNT therapy uses MRI scans to target the best part of your brain to treat depression with neurostimulation.
 This involves getting functional MRI (like movies of the brain, not still images).The targeting process helps not only identify the location for stimulation, but also for correct dosing.
 A process known as theta burst stimulation involves a pattern of magnetic pulses delivered to cause neurons to fire and rebuild connectivity.
 The MRI scan, which takes approximately 45 minutes, will occur prior to your treatment.
 Once the personal target from the scan is analyzed and delivered, treatment can begin.
 SNT treatment consists of 10 sessions per day for five consecutive days.
 Each session includes 10 minutes of stimulation followed by a 50-minute rest period.